Frequently Asked Questions | Student Accounts

-Payment options may be chosen by the student online (from Aug 15 to the first day of the term for Fall and from Dec 15 to the first day of the term for Spring) through WaveNet or by parents with guest access by emailing from the email address listed on your guest access, your choice of the Two or Three Payment Option along with your student's name and University issued ID number to: SeaverSA@pepperdine.edu.
+Payment options may be chosen by the student online (from Aug 15 to the first day of the term for Fall and from Dec 15 to the first day of the term for Spring) through WaveNet.
+Go to FINANCES and the Payment Plan link to choose the Two or Three Payment Plan option.
+It may take 24-48 hours for your student account to update after submitting your choice.
+Parents with guest access may also make the request by using the email set up on their guest access account to email: SeaverSA@pepperdine.edu.
+The request must include: which option Two or Three Payment Plan, student's name and University issued ID number.

 Two Payment Option: Tuition + room/board charges, less any aid, are divided into two payments.
 A $25 service charge, per term, will be applied to your account and is due with the first payment.
 This option is ONLY available for the Fall and Spring semesters.
 The first payment is due on the first business day after the add/drop period.
 The second payment is due 30 calendar days after the first due date.

 Three Payment Option: Tuition + room/board charges, less any aid, are divided into three payments.
 A $50 service charge, per term, will be applied to your account and is due with the first payment.
 This option is ONLY available for the Fall and Spring semesters.
 The first payment is due on the first business day after the add/drop period.
 The second payment is due 30 calendar days after the first due date and the third payment is due 60 calendar days after the first due date.